medic/cht-docs/content/en/apps/guides/hosting/monitoring/integration.md

 Like we did in the [TLS section]({{< relref "apps/guides/hosting/monitoring/production#accessing-grafana-over-tls" >}}), we'll add both a `Caddyfile` and a `caddy-compose.yml` file.

 Starting with the `Caddyfile`, let's assume you're server's DNS entry is `cht.example.com`.
-We can expose cAdvisor's service running on localhost port `8080` with this compose file:
+We can expose cAdvisor's service running on localhost port `8080` with this compose file.
+This tells Caddy to reverse proxy requests to the public interface to the private Docker network interface on port 8080 where cAdvisor is running:

 ```yaml
 cht.example.com:8080 {
     reverse_proxy cadvisor:8080
 }
 ```

-Then we can add the compose file for the same:
+Then we can add the compose file to run Caddy.
+Note that it's mounting the config file we just created:

 ```yaml
 version: "3.9"